jseidl/GoldenEye/README.md

 # GoldenEye

-GoldenEye is an python app for SECURITY TESTING PURPOSES ONLY!
+GoldenEye is an python3 app for SECURITY TESTING PURPOSES ONLY!

 GoldenEye is a HTTP DoS Test Tool.

 Attack Vector exploited: HTTP Keep Alive + NoCache

 ## Usage

      USAGE: ./goldeneye.py <url> [OPTIONS]

      OPTIONS:
         Flag           Description                     Default
         -u, --useragents   File with user-agents to use                     (default: randomly generated)